All Episodes

 And literally, as Joe Biden says, they want to put us, he wants to put us back in chains.

-That is the narrative that black folks must break away from because we are enslaved to it, and there is freedom.
+That is the narrative that black folks must break away from because we are enslaved to it and there is freedom.

-If in fact we are able to experience the American uh dream that our our ancestors paid for us to have, and now we slap them in the face by dishonoring the civil rights that they fought so valiantly for us to have.
+And now we slap them in the face by dishonoring the civil rights that they fought so valiantly for us to have.

 This is not what they wanted.